KnoAll/cacti-template/install/README.md

 SmokePing can be installed as part of the Cacti install.
 If you already have an installed Cacti from my script and want to add SmokePing, please visit [SmokePing installation script](smokeping) to install SmokePing

 # Cacti network grapher installation
-:warning: **[This assumes you have a brand-new, clean, un-used/updated version of CentOS7/8 Minimal or Raspian Stretch/Buster Lite.]
+:warning: **[This assumes you have a brand-new, clean, un-used/updated version of AlmaLinux 9.1.]
 You must not have made any changes to the OS.
 If you have installed Cacti or any other software via your own method or adjusted the OS this will break your Cacti install!! :warning:

 As of the writing of this script, the current cacti release is v1.2.23.
 I will keep this script updated to follow the official Cacti releases, and you can use the cacti-upgrade.sh moving forward.